Effective viscosity of a suspension of flagellar beating microswimmers: Three-dimensional modeling: Conclusion

 \section{Conclusion}

-A three-dimensional model has been developed for \textit{Chlamydomonas Reinhardtii} that takes into account flagellar beating.
-The model correctly reproduces most of the swimming characteristics of studying microswimmer.
-Using the model, we found a reversed Jeffrey's like orbit for the microswimmer in the shear flow.
-Such an altered orbit gives rise to the enhancement of suspension viscosity.
-However, the main enhancement of the active swimmer viscosity is related to the effectively enlarged shape of the active swimmers due to the flagellar beating.
+A three-dimensional bead spring model has been developed for \textit{Chlamydomonas Reinhardtii} that takes into account the flagellar beating.
+The model correctly reproduces most of the swimming characteristics of this microswimmer.
+Using the model, we found a reversed Jeffery like orbit for the microswimmer in the shear flow.
+Such an altered orbit is essentially at the origin of the enhancement of suspension viscosity.
+We determine the intrinsic viscosity of an active and an inactive swimmer suspension using numerical simulations of the Stokesian dynamics of the three bead model within the generalized Rotne-Prager approximation.
+Our numerical results for the intrinsic viscosity are very similar to previous experimental measurements \cite{Peyla:2010.1,Mussler:2013.1} including a shear thinning behavior.

-We estimate the intrinsic viscosity for the active swimmer suspension and the inactive swimmer suspension using numerical simulations within the generalized Rotne-Prager approximation.
-The results for the intrinsic viscosity are compared with our previous experimental measurements \cite{Rafai2010}, also confirmed by another experiment with a different geometry by Mussler \textit{et al.} \cite{Mussler2013} and we found good agreement.
-We also found a shear thinning behavior for the active swimmer suspensions.
+Our numerical results suggest that the significant increase of the viscosity for puller-type active microswimmer suspensions can be explained by considering the activity of an individual swimmer without a collective behavior.
+This effect could probably be combined with the diffusive trajectory of a \textit{CR} which also affects the effective viscosity \cite{Brady:2017.1} of dilute suspensions.

-The results suggest that significantly increased viscosity for puller-type active microswimmer suspensions can be explained by considering the activity of an individual swimmer without a collective behavior.
-However, the interaction between swimmers (i.e. collective effects) can be significant in concentrated suspensions.
+The complex angular orbits of the model swimmer and its consequences on the suspension viscosity for different orientations of the swimmer with respect of the flow direction, emphasize the importance of using a three-dimensional model for such a system.

-The complex angular orbits of the model swimmer and its consequences to the suspension viscosity for different orientations of the swimmer with respect of the flow direction, emphasize the importance of using a three-dimensional model for such a system.
+{\it {Acknowledgments.-}} We all acknowledge the French-German University (AUF) and the French-German Doctoral School "Living Fluids".